Monday, 26 December 2016

 Thank Heaven Fasting E M Delafield

-Monica has hopes of Claud -right from their first dance, but her friends Frederica and Cecily, the daughters of a hard selfish society woman, are much less lucky than she appears to be..
-They are shy and plain, and they cling to each other obsessively because they know that their chances of marriage are slim, and that their coarse-fibred mother despises them for being lacking in charm and sex appeal.
+Monica has hopes of Claud -right from their first dance, but her friends Frederica and Cecily, the daughters of a hard selfish society have a much tougher time.
+They are shy and plain, and they cling to each other obsessively because they know that their chances of marriage are slim, and that their coarse-fibred mother despises them for being lacking in charm and sex appeal.<

 But Monica makes a disastrous mistake.
 Not long into her first Season, she gets into a heavy flirtation with a soldier, Christopher, who is only interested in a bit of fun.
 Her parents discourage the relationship, because he has no money and is soon to be shipped off to India.
 But he arouses Monica’s desires and she is eager to marry him... even if her parents disapprove.

 He encourages her to disobey the rules, to sneak out and meet him...
-Finally, she allows him to take her off during a dance, kissing her on the rooftop of the ballroom.
+Finally, she allows him to take her off during a dance.
+They sit out kissing on the rooftop of the ballroom.
 Word gets out about the “disappearance” and although Monica has done nothing more than kissing, she finds that there is gossip about her.
-Christopher has treated her, a lady, like a little shop girl... who is good for a few kisses but not good enough to marry..
+Christopher has treated her, a lady, like a shop girl... who is not good enough to marry.

 E M Delafield (1890-1943)